kadarakos/kadarakos.github.io/index.md

 I am a PhD student at [Tilburg Center for Cognition and Communication](https://www.tilburguniversity.edu/research/institutes-and-research-groups/ticc/).
 My project is in the area of Integrating Vision and Language under the supervision of [Afra Alishahi](http://ilk.uvt.nl/~aalishah/) and [Grzegorz Chrupala](http://grzegorz.chrupala.me/).
 The primary focus of my research is the joint learning of linguistic meaning and visual representations.
 In my research I use deep learning techniques from Computer Vision and NLP.
-I'm currently in Montreal at [Microsoft Maluuba](http://www.maluuba.com/).

 ## Recent Activities

 - Presented [Imagination improves Multimodal Translation](https://arxiv.org/abs/1705.04350) at IJCNLP in Taipei
-- Research internship at Microsoft Maluuba May-Sep 2017
+- Research internship at [Microsoft Maluuba](http://www.maluuba.com/) May-Sep 2017
 - I am on the program committee EMNLP 2017 WMT
 - I am on the program committee for SEM 2017
 - I am on the program committee fore ACL 2017